cathywu/TimeTracker/README.md

 SETUP
 -----------------
-- Set data_dir in src/focus_globals.py.
+- Set data_dir in src/focus_globals.py and any other settings as you see fit.
 This is where the data is logged.
 - Create data_dir, typically: `mkdir data`
 - On Ubuntu, run gnome-session-properties and add to startup applications:
     `<PATH-TO-TIMETRACKER>/src/focus.py >> /tmp/timetracker.log`